 On exhibit October 9, 2015 through March 20, 2016

-Stimulated by thinking at Harvard’s Graduate School of Design, modern architecture shaped the landscape of Cambridge and Boston's western suburbs from the 1930s to the 1960s and beyond.
-Architects such as Walter Gropius, Marcel Breuer, and Henry Hoover experimented with modern design, new materials, and innovative technology, creating buildings that fluidly interacted with outdoor space and took advantage of scenic views in the former farmlands of Concord, Lincoln, and Lexington.
+Stimulated by thinking at Harvard’s Graduate School of Design, modern architecture shaped the landscape of Cambridge and Boston’s western suburbs from the 1930s to the 1960s and beyond.
+Architects such as Walter Gropius and Carl Koch, experimented with modern forms, new materials, and innovative technology as tools for developing high-quality homes for themselves and others.
+They create modern homes that appealed to members of the region’s academic and research communities who sought inexpensive homes for their young families that took advantage of scenic views in the former farmlands of Concord, Lincoln, and Lexington.